 This is why end-to-end encryption is an absolute necessity when communicating confidentially.

 When sending an email with Tuta Mail, you have the option to send a 'confidential' email - which refers to an end-to-end encrypted email, or a 'not confidential' email - which refers to a standard email.

 With this definition in mind, Gmail's confidential emails are just standard emails with some extra features like unprintable, unforwardable, uncopyable, and so on.
 However, this will not stop anyone from taking a screenshot from the unprintable email, just to print off the screenshot.

 Besides, the point in confidential communication is not to keep information hidden or protected from the person you are communicating with, the point is to keep everyone else out of this conversation.

 Is there still a benefit in Gmail's confidential mode?

 All in all, there's not much benefit in using Gmail's confidential mode.
 If you want secure and private emails, you need to use an encrypted email option like Tuta Mail or encrypt your emails manually since Gmail has long abandoned its project to offer easy end-to-end encryption.
 Instead, Gmail now offers a rather dubious version of confidentiality.

 The only benefit that remains with Gmail's confidential mode is that the receiving mail service does not see the email sent via this mode.
 If you send an email from Gmail with confidential mode to a friend, who is using Yahoo Mail for example, Yahoo will not see this email.
 Yet, Google still has full access to the email so the benefits are extremely little.

 If you're using Gmail confidential mode, be aware of its limitations.
 Don't be fooled by Gmail's promise for confidentiality.

 Confidential emails are only possible by applying end-to-end encryption.
-Try Tutanota to send truly confidential emails easily.
+Sign up for Tuta Mail to send truly confidential emails easily.